noodev8/bc_dashboard/VPS_DEPLOYMENT_GUIDE.md

 ## Security Notes
 - Consider using HTTPS in production
-- Update JWT_SECRET in production environment
+- Use a strong JWT_SECRET in your .env file
 - Restrict database access to necessary IPs only
 - Consider using a reverse proxy (nginx) for better security
+- Never commit .env files to version control